Hi, I’m Sheila

 I love to speak, and if your church is looking for an interesting women’s event, my Girl Talk: Straight Talk on Marriage and Intimacy, is a ton of fun.
 But I also do general interest women’s retreats, too.

-When I’m not working, you can usually find me at home, homeschooling my two daughters.
-And knitting.
-Preferably simultaneously!
+When I’m not working, you can usually find me at home, knitting.
+Even in line at the grocery store!

 Growing up the only child of a single mother, she learned two things quickly: God is close to those who are lonely, and marriage is a sacred thing.
 The void that she felt in her early life has been transformed into a passion to help women find their worth first in Christ, and then to make their relationships mirror His.
 With her trademark humour and light touch, Sheila is able to drive home scriptural truths in a challenging yet inviting way.